Abhi-Bohora/ab-charts/README.md

 1. **Upload a CSV File**: Load your data by uploading a CSV file directly.
 2. **Select a Chart Type**: Choose from options like bar, line, pie, and more.
 3. **Customize and View**: Customize chart settings to best fit your data needs.

+### Note

+I am a solo developer working on this so bug fixes, new charts options and other different features will be rolling slowly but surely.